GoogleCloudPlatform/cluster-toolkit/community/modules/compute/schedmd-slurm-gcp-v5-partition/README.md

 This module creates a compute partition that can be used as input to the [schedmd-slurm-gcp-v5-controller](../../scheduler/schedmd-slurm-gcp-v5-controller/README.md).

-TODO - heyealex - Verify whether this is true still
-> **Warning**: updating a partition will not cause the slurm controller to
+> **Warning**: updating a partition and running `terraform apply` will not cause
-> update its configurations.
-In other words, it will not update an already
-> deployed Slurm cluster.
+> the slurm controller to update its own configurations (`slurm.conf`) and may
+> require some additional manual configuration to become active.

 ### Example